Posts from year 2009

 Brian Thacker is an Australian tour guide and travel writer.
 The book covers his day job of herding tourists on a bus trip through Europe but is really a lot more entertaining than it sounds.

 Anthony Bourdain used to be a chef at Les Halles in New York and rose to stardom after his book Kitchen Confidential in 2000.
-I picked up a copy of his book Nasty Bits in Singapore 2006, which is an essay collection.
+I picked up a copy of his book Nasty Bits several years ago in Singapore.